 The Gothic basilica also received the form of a three-aisle structure, shifted a bit more to the north than the older temple and a bit longer.
 The west façade was again made up of two four-sided towers, although more massive, and from the outside, the chancel was not separated from the nave, which in the east was located in three, already Gothic, polygonal ended apses: again larger on the extension of the central nave and smaller at the end of the aisles.
 Inside the church, a layout was used with three square-like bays in the central nave (as well as one rectangular bay between the towers) and three rectangular bays in each of the aisles, all of which were topped with cross-rib vaults.
 The eastern apses were equipped with single rectangular bays covered with cross vaults and polygonal closures with six-section vaults.
 The entire church, except on the south side, where there was a cloister, was reinforced with buttresses.
 From the south, a late-Gothic chapel of Holy Blood was attached to the church in 1489.

 The monastery complex was built on an irregular quadrilateral plan.
 The courtyard was surrounded by cloisters with rib vaults, around which there were buildings of the enclosure and the church of the Virgin Mary and St. Benedict.
 The southern and eastern wings of the monastery were mainly residential and representative.
 According to the Benedictine pattern, the eastern wing housed, among others, the chapter house in the ground floor and the dormitory on the first floor, and the refectory in the southern wing.
+The latter was heated by a hypocaustum stove placed in the basement, replaced by a tiled stove in the 15th century.
 In the western part, there were warehouses and pantries as well as lay brothers’ rooms, and the northern side was closed by the church.

-In relation with the Renaissance reconstruction in the sixteenth century, the area of the monastery grew about three times and was reinforced with massive, cylindrical cannon towers.
-An additional protection was the defensive wall, which in the sixteenth century was raised, thickened and equipped with platforms for shooters.
+Due to the reconstruction from the 16th century, the area of the monastery increased about three times and was reinforced with massive, cylindrical cannon towers or bastions.
+Additional protection was provided by the defensive wall, which in the 16th century was raised, thickened and equipped with platforms for shooters.
+This wall was connected with the south-eastern bastion, which was the corner of the claustrym buildings.
+In addition, the perimeter wall was reinforced with smaller towers: four-sided on the south side and cylindrical one on the west side.
+The entrance led through the gatehouse from the north.

 Entrance to the monastery walls is possible, however, the object is not suitable for sightseeing.
 The interior of the church can be seen only in July and August, and in other periods after prior telephone notification.
 There is also available a courtyard and a part of the preserved Gothic cloisters.